dinshaw/dinshaw.github.io/full-outline.md

 * My name is Dinshaw.
 * I work at Constant Contact as a developer and I have very little to do with operations.
 * The closest I have come to deployments is complaining when they don't go smoothly.
-* Until very recently, the description of a developer rarely said that we need to know my way around our production environment.
+* Until very recently, the job description of a developer rarely said that we need to know my way around our production environment.
 * This is a problem.
-* This is not uncommon.
+A common one
 * But our industry is starting to realize that the separation between the roles of Development and Operations, the 'wall' that we as developers may or may not 'throw our code over', is not a great way to do business and that it is time for a change.

 # [SLIDE] Law of the Instrument
 * Law of the Instrument Abraham Kaplan, American Philosopher 1918-1993 in 1964

-# [SLIDE] Hammer
-* If all you have is a hammer, everything looks like a nail
 * The manner in which we approach our problems is entirely dependent on the tools at our disposal.
 * No tool; jobs can be intimidating.
 * Perfect tool; jobs look fun.